 Bisque dolls, commonly but incorrectly usually referred to as porcelain dolls, were an innovation in the late 1860s.
 Up to that time, dolls made of porcelain were all glazed (commonly referred to as china dolls).
 Bisque dolls allowed a more realistic skin tone.
 Antique bisque dolls at first had leather or cloth bodies, then composition bodies.
-Today, bisque dolls are too breakable and expensive to be made as play dolls and are only made for the collector market.
+Today, bisque dolls are too breakable and expensive to be made as play dolls and therefore are typically only purchased by people who collect dolls.

 What Are Bisque and Porcelain?

 As mentioned, bisque is unglazed porcelain.
 Porcelain is created from a paste of clays and water which is molded and then fired at temperatures above 2300 F. After firing, the molded doll head is fired several times more after applications of paints to create the doll's features.
 Most of the time an application of color is applied to create a more realistic skin tone.
 If there is no color added to the bisque and it is left white and unglazed, the doll is sometimes referred to as a "parian" doll.

 As mentioned, in the late 1860s several French doll firms created the first unglazed porcelain dolls.
 These bisque dolls slowly gained popularity until they were the preferred material to make doll heads through the early 1900s until composition overtook bisque as the most popular material.
 However, bisque dolls have been made in some form or another ever since the 1860s, gaining great popularity again in the 1980s with the advent of collector dolls.